-On February 24, 2015, the Compensation Committee approved the grant of performance share awards to its executive officers pursuant to the NOW Inc. Long-Term Incentive Plan, as follows:
+On February 21, 2017, the Compensation Committee approved the grant of performance share awards to its executive officers pursuant to the NOW Inc. Long-Term Incentive Plan, as follows:

-Name Performance Awards (Target # of Shares)
+Name Performance Awards ( Target # of Shares)

-Robert Workman 34,719
+Name Robert Workman 38,065

-Daniel Molinaro 10,416
+Daniel Molinaro 11,051

-Raymond Chang 7,936
+Raymond Chang 8,595

-David Cherechinsky 4,795
+David Cherechinsky 4,912

 The performance share awards can be earned by the executives only by performance against established goals and vest three years from the grant date.
-The performance share awards are divided into three equal, independent parts that are subject to three separate performance metrics: 33 1/3% with a TSR (total shareholder return) goal, 33 1/3% with an EBITDA percentage goal and 33 1/3% with a working capital as a percentage of revenue goal (working capital).
+The performance share awards are divided into three equal, independent parts that are subject to three separate performance metrics: 33 1/3% with a TSR (total shareholder return) goal, 33 1/3% with an EBITDA.

-The Compensation Committee also designated an annual 2015 equity grant for Mr. Miller, the Company's Executive Chairman, in the form of stock options, time-based restricted stock and performance share awards.
+The Compensation Committee also wanted to provide an annual 2017 equity grant for Mr. Miller, the Company's Executive Chairman, in the form of stock options, time-based restricted stock and performance share awards.
 Mr. Miller voluntarily requested that he be allowed to decline receiving such grant and waive his right to it.
-While the size of his grant was fully supported by market data, as confirmed by L&A, the Compensation Committee respected Mr. Miller's wishes and allowed him to decline receiving such proposed grant.
+While such grant was fully supported by market data, as confirmed by L&A, the Compensation Committee respected Mr. Miller's wishes and allowed him to decline receiving such grant.